near/docs/docs/develop/contracts/js/quickstart.md

 - `NearBindgen`: allows your contract to compile to base64 which is compatible with the `JSVM`.
 - `call`, `view`: decorators that allow functions in a contract to be discovered and interacted with.

-2. Below the SDK imports create a new class that extends the `NearContract`:
+2. Below the SDK imports, create a new class that extends the `NearContract`:

 ```js
 @NearBindgen